 - You will have 8 questions to choose from.
-You must respond to only four of the eight questions. - Each response is limited to a maximum of 350 words. - See the following page for prompts.
+You must respond to only four of the eight questions. - Each response is limited to a maximum of 350 words. - Students can view the PIQs at https://admission.universityofcalifornia.edu/how-to-apply/applying-as-a-transfer/personal-insight-questions.html